joshuafuller/cotbeacon/README.md

 # Cursor On Target Beacon

 ## Preface
-Note that this is a pseudo-fork of [CoT Generator](https://github.com/jonapoul/cotgenerator) with the "Fake Icons" functionality disabled.
+This is the sister app of [CoT Generator](https://github.com/jonapoul/cotgenerator).
+CoT Generator generates fake data, CoT Beacon generates a single self icon only.

 ## Quick Start
 1. Download the installer APK from [the GitHub releases page](https://github.com/jonapoul/cotbeacon/releases), then copy the file to your device and open it in a file browser to install.